Best Travel Credit Cards: Maximizing the Benefits

 American Express Platinum Card

 Best Sign-On Bonus: Next on the list is the American Express Platinum Card.
-This card has a $695 annual fee, but it currently offers a 80,000-point sign-up bonus (that's about $800 in value).
+This card has a $695 annual fee, but it currently offers up to a 175,000-point sign-up bonus (that's about $1750 in value).
 It also offers 5X points on flights booked directly with airlines or through American Express Travel.
 The Platinum Card also comes with a $200 airline fee credit and access to the Amex Global Lounge Collection.
-It's best for travelers who value luxury and perks and don't mind paying a premium for them.
+If you don't mind a bit of extra legwork, you can unlock prepaid hotel reservation credits, as well as credits for services such as Uber, Walmart, Disney+ and Hulu.

 Citi Premier